Ayms/node-Tor/install/README.md

 The bittorrent client inside Peersm clients is based on a modified version of [torrent-stream] (https://github.com/mafintosh/torrent-stream) implementation.

+It does implement the freerider, find spies and block spies features as explained in [torrent-live](https://github.com/Ayms/torrent-live) which to summarize makes very unlikely for your client's bittorrent activity to be detected by persona non grata people like copyright trolls.

 If you want to run a Tor Bridge implementing the WebSocket interface, ie a Tor access node for the browsers using Peersm, then install node-Tor Bridge WebSocket server.

 Both can run on Linux, Windows or Mac.